 High Performance Computing

 Virginia Tech’s Advanced Research Computing (ARC) team operates several HPC systems available to the VT research community.
-The flagship TinkerCliffs, a new Linux cluster installed in 2020, is primarily composed of AMD Rome II processors with Intel Cascade Lake processors and has a total of 41,984 cores, 93.2 TB of memory, 184.1 TB SSD/NVMe local storage, connected by HDR Infiniband.
-Other resources include Cascades (7,312 Intel Broadwell and Skylake cores, 48.9 TB memory, 16.2 TB storage in a mix of SSD, NVMe, and SAS hard disks, 6 Nvidia GPUs, EDR Infiniband), NewRiver (4,380 Intel Hasewell and Ivy Bridge cores, 53.2 TB memory, 937 TB storage in a mix of SSD and SAS hard disks, 94 Nvidia GPUs, EDR Infiniband), Huckleberry (24 cores/192 threads IBM Minsky Power8, 512 GB memory, 8 Nvidia P100 GPUs with 16 GB each and Nvlink, EDR Infiniband), DragonsTooth (1,152 Haswell cores, 12 TB memory, 92 TB fast solid state drives (SSD), 10 Gbps Ethernet).
+The flagship TinkerCliffs installed in 2020, is primarily composed of AMD Rome II processors with Intel Cascade Lake processors and has a total of 41,984 cores, 93.2 TB of memory, 184.1 TB SSD/NVMe local storage, connected by HDR Infiniband.
+Recently, four large GPU nodes were added to TinkerCliffs.
+Each node has 128 AMD cores, 2 TB of memory, and eight Nvidia A100-80G GPUS.
+Other resources include a CUI cluster (12 compute nodes with 64 cores and 3 large GPU nodes with eight NVIDIA A100, 1.5 TB of memory ,and 650 TB flash storage), Cascades (7,312 Intel Broadwell and Skylake cores, 48.9 TB memory, 16.2 TB storage in a mix of SSD, NVMe, and SAS hard disks, 6 Nvidia GPUs, EDR Infiniband), Huckleberry (24 cores/192 threads IBM Minsky Power8, 512 GB memory, 8 Nvidia P100 GPUs with 16 GB each and Nvlink, EDR Infiniband), DragonsTooth (1,152 Haswell cores, 12 TB memory, 92 TB fast solid state drives (SSD), 10 Gbps Ethernet).

 Storage

 Ongoing, substantial investments in research data analysis and storage systems support Virginia Tech's data intensive science.
-These systems include a recently installed 100 TB BeeGFS high performance parallel file system, a 3.1 PB GPFS high performance file system, a 100 TB Vast NAS system for fast scratch, a 281 TB Qumulo storage system for home files, and a 9 PB research data archive based on SGI's Data Migration Facility .
+These systems include a 600 TB BeeGFS high performance parallel file system, a newly installed 3 PB GPFS storage system for TinkerCliffs, a 3.1 PB GPFS high performance file system, a 250 TB Vast NAS system for fast scratch, a 650 TB VAST flash NAS for CUI research, a 281 TB Qumulo storage system for home files, and a 9 PB research data archive based on SGI's Data Migration Facility .

 Virtualization and Containerization

-Virginia Tech IT has had a small on-premise OpenStack system for several years which was primarily used for IT services.
-A few virtual machines have also been used to support research and teaching.
-A new on-premise system geared more to supporting research is in the design phase In Advanced Research Computing.

-In addition to on-premise a virtualization platform, a platform for deploying containers under Kubernetes in in development.
-So far the emphasis has been to support enterprise IT development and deployment but is being designed such that it can be used ror teaching and research also.
+Virtualization and Containerization are modern tools used to create reproducible, scalable and secure compute environments.
+Both technologies are state of the art and in demand by VT researchers.
+ARC, through NIS, housed an on-premise OpenStack system for several years.
+Lessons learned in the previous system are assisting in the design of a new on-premise system geared more to supporting research.
+The new Advanced Research Computing on-premise cloud system is in the design phase.
+A platform for deploying containers under Kubernetes is also in development.

-Virginia Tech has three active contracts supporting access to cloud services.
+Virginia Tech has three active contracts for access to cloud services.
 These include Amazon AWS, Microsoft Azure, and Google GCP.
 These solutions are brokered to support consultation, onboarding, and billing for flexible and nimble cloud service access.
 Policies are being put in place to institutionalize the use of commercial cloud services.
 The policies will likely advocate a “best fit” approach, meaning evaluate each use for where it would be best accommodated.
 For some uses, a commercial cloud deployment will make the most sense.
 For others, deployment to on-premise resources may make more sense.

 Cybersecurity